-Discounted Tablets for Low Income Families: For School, for Work, for Life
+Discounted Tablets for Low-Income Families: For School, for Work, for Life

 Tablets have become an important part of our daily lives.
 They help us stay connected to work, school, medical services, and our social networks.
 But they can be expensive, and many low-income families can’t afford them.
 That’s why some companies are offering free or discounted tablets to qualifying families.
 Here’s what you need to know to access these benefits.